tyoung3/sw/README.md

 SW.cf Language Notes
 --------------------
 Statements in the network definition language, SW.cf, end with a semi-colon.
-Semi-colons are like periods at the end of
-English statements -- they tell the reader (and the interpreter) when you have reached the end, making reading the statements easier.
+Semi-colons are like periods at the end of English statements -- they tell the reader (and the interpreter) when you have reached the end; making reading the statements easier.
 Imagine trying to read a book without any periods (or initial capitals).

-Without semi-colons, line breaks become necessary  and awkward syntax rules evolve,
+Without semi-colons, line breaks become necessary  and awkward syntax rules evolve.
+The Go language syntax actually requires semi-colons to be supplied by a smart lexer.

+In the future, there may be some exceptions to the semi-colon rule for  special pre-interpreter commands, like INCLUDE.

 The, ```<-```,  token is used to be consistent with its usage in the Go language.

 Currently only numeric ports are supported.
 Named ports are planned.

 Comments in the SW.cf file provide clues to possible future language additions.
-We strive hard for backward compatibility.
+We will strive hard for backward compatibility.

 Collate/Merge Example
 ---------------------

-Given this input file (say /tmp/collate.sw):
+Given the input file: /tmp/collate.sw

 ```
+#/TMP/COLLATE.SW
 (C std.Collate  )0       <- 0(G0  std.Gen1 "12" "1" "2" );
 (C)1                     <- 0(M);
 (M std.Merge)1           <- 0(G1  std.Gen1 "5"  "5" "1" );
 (M)2                     <- 0(G2  std.Gen1 "8"  "2" "3" );
 (Match0 strings.Print1)0 <- 2(C std.Collate  );
 (Match1 strings.Print1)0 <- 3(C);
 (Miss0  strings.Print1)0 <- 4(C);